Taomihog/Taomihog/README.md

 ### Hi there 👋
 **This is Taomihog :hedgehog:**

--:pig_nose: I am currently learning C/C++.
+- :pig_nose: I am currently learning C/C++.
--:loop: I am currently learning knot theory.
+- :knot: I am currently learning knot theory.
--:dna: I just finished a [program](https://github.com/Taomihog/unzipDNA) to calculate DNA mechanical unzipping curve.
+- :dna: I just finished a [program](https://github.com/Taomihog/unzipDNA) to calculate the force to separate the 2 strands of DNA (DNA mechanical unzipping curve).
--:snake: I am working on a Snake game now (C/C++).
+- :yarn: I am working on a program to calculate the torque to braid 2 DNA molecules (C/C++).
--:mailbox_with_mail: How to reach me: taomihog@gmail.com
+- :mailbox_with_mail: How to reach me: taomihog@gmail.com

 <!--
 **Taomihog/Taomihog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.